Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Construction of a Busemann function

-The uniqueness of a Regular Lagrangian Flow is tied to the uniqueness of solutions of the so-called \textit{continuity equation} (see for example \cite[Definition 2.9]{GigRig}).
-Recall that two Borel maps $t\mapsto \mathcal{P}(X)$ and $t\mapsto X_t\in L^0(TX)$ are said to solve the continuity equation
+The uniqueness of a Regular Lagrangian Flow is tied to the uniqueness of solutions of the \textit{continuity equation} (see for example \cite[Definition 2.9]{GigRig}).
+Given a metric measure space $(X,d,m)$, recall that two Borel maps $t\mapsto \mu_t\in \mathcal{P}(X)$ and $t\mapsto V_t\in L^2(TX)$ are said to solve the continuity equation